How to Use Excel VBA to Hide Columns Based on Cell Value (15 Examples)

 • Close the Editor tab.

-• Then, in the Developer tab, click on Macros, located in group Code.
+• In the Developer tab, click on Macros, located in the group Code.

 Excel VBA to hide columns based on cell value

-• Select Hide_Columns_on _Cell_Numeric_Value and click on the Run button to run this code.
+• Select Hide_Columns_on _Cell_Numeric_Value and click the Run button to run this code.

 Hide Column Based on Cell Numeric Value with VBA

-• You will see the column which contains the number 87, hidden from our dataset.
+• You will see a column containing 87, which is hidden from our dataset.

 Hide Column Based on Cell Numeric Value with VBA